“Do I understand the risk of using CGM readings for insulin dosing — and is that risk the same for all CGMs?”

 But when an AID system:

-• is driven by a CGM with no publicly available paired accuracy data,
+- is driven by a CGM with no publicly available paired accuracy data, and

-we are effectively asking families and clinicians to trust a black box with insulin dosing in children without being able to see the supporting evidence.
+we are effectively asking families and clinicians to trust a black box with insulin dosing without being able to see the supporting evidence.

 As CGM and AID markets expand, we are heading towards a landscape where:

-• no global minimum standard exists for low alarms or comparator integrity.
+- no global minimum standard exists for CGM testing and mandatory alarms that cannot be silenced.

 This is prime Black Swan territory – not because catastrophe is guaranteed, but because complexity is growing faster than transparency and alignment.